 917.2 POLICY

-In response to the threat of an influenza pandemic, the fire district has prepared this plan to meet the following objectives:
+In response to the threat of an infectious disease pandemic, the fire district has prepared this plan to meet the following objectives:

-Establish service continuity plans in the event of pandemic influenza in order to insure delivery of basic fire district services
+Establish service continuity plans in the event of pandemic infectious disease in order to insure delivery of basic fire district services

-Mitigate the spread of pandemic influenza among members
+Mitigate the spread of pandemic infectious disease among members

-Assist members and their families in managing personal and/or family illnesses during a pandemic influenza outbreak.
+Assist members and their families in managing personal and/or family illnesses during a pandemic infectious disease outbreak.

-Pandemic Influenza planning presents unique differences from current Continuity of Operations templates.
+Pandemic Infectious disease planning presents unique differences from current Continuity of Operations templates.
 Focusing on continuity of operations with considerable loss of staff, depleted resources, and a nervous public—will be a considerable challenge.
 The priority will be ensuring that essential fire district operations continue.
 The fire district will also:

-Disseminate information on the influenza and how it is spread.
+Disseminate information on the infectious disease and how it is spread.

 Disseminate information to members on proper hygiene methods and other behavior activities and/or restrictions that will reduce the risk of spreading the flu virus among the workforce.